blashmet/multicloud-three-tier-app/README.md

 #Overview

-This multicloud project arose out of 3 PBIs that required creating Terraform code to provision 3-Tier (load balancer, web app, and database) applications on AWS, VMware, and Azure.
+This multicloud project provisions a 3-Tier application (load balancer, web app, and database) on prem (vSphere\NSX-T), as well as to the 3 major public cloud providers (AWS, Azure, and GCP)

-An infrastructure as code command line tool ('runway') wraps the project and, while not technically, is practically required to use the code within the project.
+An infrastructure as code command line tool ('runway') wraps the project.

 The full documentation for runway may be found here (https://docs.onica.com/projects/runway/en/release/), but a brief getting started guide is provided below.